JiHyunKim0897/orientdb-docs/Transformer.md

   }
   ```

-- Asign the field a fixed value:
+- Assign the field a fixed value:

   ```json
   { "field":